-4.1 The Inclusion Manager is responsible for SEND and is a member of the Senior Leadership Team (SLT).
+4.1 The Deputy Head is responsible for SEND and is a member of the Senior Leadership Team (SLT).
+The Deputy SENDCo also supports this work by working in close liaison with the Deputy Head.
+The Deputy SENDCo also holds the National SENDCo award.